khmak3/camera_route/README.md

 4. Update config.json
 5. Run 'npm install' to install all require Package
 6. Run 'node index.js' under source code folder.

+## Health Check
-7. Health check go to browser and access 'http://127.0.0.1:19612' and you will see.
-'Use http://127.0.0.1:19612/list to list all available service'
+Go to your browser and access http://127.0.0.1:19612 to confirm the server is running.
+Use http://127.0.0.1:19612/list to list all available services.

 ## To Do
-1. Add API for - Deactive Service, Add/Drop service while running, Use custom Path
+1. Add API for Deactivating Service, Adding/Dropping service while running, and using custom paths.
-2. Run without privileged mode
+2. Run without privileged mode.
-3. Run with docker network host driver
+3. Run with Docker network host driver.
-4. Add Test cases
+4. Add test cases.
-5. Add Page to test RESTful API and play video
+5. Add a page to test RESTful API and play video.
 6. Port to work with https://github.com/bluenviron/mediamtx to support more codec without ffmpeg
 7. Config target codec and bitrate per service.
 Transcode source video it that's different.